tigerfarm/owlvc/README.md

 # Owl Call

-This document contains the set up steps to make voice calls using the Owl Call Android app.
+This document contains the steps to configure your Twilio Account so that you can make voice calls using the Owl Call app.

-This project is based on the getting started with Voice on Android project.

-Owl Call's enhancements to the original:
+This project is based on the Twilio SDK Voice sample.
+Owl Call's enhancements to the original project:

     + An Edit text field to enter the call-to phone number (PSTN), Twilio Client id, or Twilio SIP address.
     + The call-to value is passed to the Twilio Function that connects the app to the other caller.
-    + Contact list is displayed in a refreshable ListView.
+    + Google Contacts are listed and can be used to make phone calls.
     + A new access token is retreived before making a call.
     + Access codes are generated from a Twilio Function.

-Future features:

-    + Add Twilio account information to Setting, same as Owl SMS.
-This will allow:
-    ++ Adding call logs.
-    ++ Adding Twilio Lookup to get phone number information.
-    + Handle incoming calls.
-    + Notification of an incoming call.

 ### Step-by-step guide to set up and generate voice access tokens